mediamicroservices/mm/README.md

 * checksum2filemaker delivers checksums from a package input into a predefined table in a FileMaker Database called checksums, using the dfxml format. this script requires the user to set up a FileMaker database and server URL, which are both variables stored in the configuration file.
 To use this script, type checksum2filemaker in your command line, followed by the package, like this:  checksum2filemaker [package]

 #### checksumpackage ####
 * checksum creates, and verifies checksums from an input of a directory or archival informaion package.
-To use, type checksumpackage into the command line, followed by the input, like this:  checksumpackage [input].
+To use, type checksumpackage into the command line, followed by the input:  checksumpackage [input].
 * If you only want to check that filenames and filesizes are the same as in existing files, use option -c.
 Type  checksumpackage -c [input] and if no existing checksum file exists, one will be created.
 * Another option is to use -c in conjunction with -u, which will create new checksums and version the previous ones if the check is unsuccessful, meaning your checksums have changed.
 Type  checksumpackage -cu [input] for this option.
 * Finally, use -v as an option if you want to fully verify checksums.
 If no checksums exist, the script will create the initial ones.
-Verification will version existing checksums and make new ones, and log the difference to a checksumprocess log, which will be placed in the metadata directory of the package, or in the same directory as the file if the input is a directory.
+Verification will version existing checksums by adding the date they were created to the filename and make new ones, and log the difference to a checksumprocess log, which will be placed in the metadata directory of the package.
 To use -v, type  checksumpackage -v [input]

 #### finishpackage ####
 * finishpackage is a combination of the microservices makelossless, makebroadcast, makeyoutube, makemetadata, and checksumpackage.
 The purpose is to losslessly transcode, create access copies, and create metadata and directory structure information for a file or package input.
-To use finishpackage, type finishpackage and drag your input into the command line, like this:  finishpackage [input]. finish package is typically used in conjunction with restructureForCompliance.
+To use finishpackage, type finishpackage and drag your input into the command line: finishpackage [input]. finish package is typically used in conjunction with restructureForCompliance.

 #### fix_left2stereo ####
 * fix\_left2stereo takes an input video file or files and produces outputs that map the left channel of the input to a stereo mix in the output.
 The suffix "\_left2stereo" is added to the filename to distinguish it from the original.
 Your command will look like this: fix_left2stereo [file1] [file2]